-Not only are comfortable desk chairs good for the individuals using them day in, day out, they're also good for employers, as they can reduce sick days, and increase productivity.
+Not only are comfortable desk chairs good for the individuals using them day in and day out, they're also good for employers, as they can reduce sick days and increase productivity.

-But how do you sort the great desk chairs from the subpar models?
+To sort the great desk chairs from the subpar models, there are a few elements you'll want to consider.

 Our listed chairs cover all the important points to make the best selection - comfort, durability, adjustability, material choice and price tags.